 Heart Stroke - Myocardial infarction

 Infarction is a local necrosis of the tissue ( necrosis ) due to disruption of the vascular supply, mostly due to artery blockage ( embolism ).
-Clogging of the coronary artery and subsequent cardiac infarction ( myocardial ) causes stroke.
+Clogging of the coronary artery and subsequent heart attack ( myocardium ) causes stroke.
 Breast pain, angina pectoris , is a symptom of heart stroke, but it often occurs on its own - physiologically during exertion or ischemic heart disease , mostly due to coronary atherosclerosis .
-Although atherosclerosis progresses in all body arteries, the heart suffers the most because it has no functional reserve - and the blockage of the small coronary artery results in a myocardial infarction.
+Although atherosclerosis progresses in all the arteries of the body, the heart suffers most because it has no functional reserve - and clogging of the small coronary artery results in a myocardial infarction.
 Clogging of vessels is at first gradual, caused by gradual growth of atheromas.
-The actual stroke then occurs suddenly, mostly due to thrombosis (formation of a blood clot) on the surface of a larger atheroma.
-Larger atheromas perceive our body as local damage to the blood vessel, and the blood clot tries the affected site to "repair".
-This, of course, is not possible, the thrombus breaks and is driven downstream of the local bloodstream until it gets stuck in a narrowed position, blocking the artery completely.
-The result is a heart attack - myocardial ischaemia and myocardium, which supplies the blocked artery.
-Small heart attacks often overwhelm the patient asymptomatically, or only with less pain in the heart, which does not attach any special meaning.
-These small heart attacks are scarred by the scar.
-A patologue at cardiac heart disease often finds such scars.
-In about half of the cardiac arteries, atherosclerosis of the coronary arteries progresses completely asymptomatically and its first symptom is a severe heart attack.
-That is why doctors pay so much attention to the prevention of atherosclerosis .
+The actual stroke then occurs suddenly, mostly due to thrombosis (formation of a blood clot) on the surface of the larger atheroma.
+Larger atheromas perceive our body as local damage to the blood vessel, and the blood clot tries to "repair" the affected site.
+This, of course, is not possible, the thrombus breaks and is driven downstream of the local bloodstream until it gets stuck at some narrow point, blocking the artery completely.
+The result is a heart attack - myocardial ischaemia and myocardial infarction, which supplies the blocked artery.
+Small heart attacks often overwhelm the patient asymptomatically, or only with less pain in the heart, which is of no particular significance.
+These small heart attacks are healed by the scar.
+The pathologist often discovers such a scar at the heartbeat of cardiac patients.
+In about half of the cardioids, atherosclerosis of the coronary arteries progresses completely asymptomatically and its first symptom is a severe heart attack.
+This is why doctors pay so much attention to the prevention of atherosclerosis .